MotionlessTrain/CreateColonies/.changeset/breezy-lions-vanish.md

 "CreateColonies": patch
 ---

-Chore: Rename imports and classes to Neoforge names
+chore: Rename imports and classes to Neoforge names